NFL Free-Agency Forecast: ‘It’s a Really Bad Group Overall’

 Who gets paid big money?

-• Baltimore Ravens OT Ronnie Stanley’s market is robust—the Kansas City Chiefs, Commanders and New England Patriots are among the teams expected to make strong bids to take him from Baltimore, which is also in the mix to keep him.
-Stanley turns 31 next week, has missed 37 games from 2020 to ’23, before playing all 17 last year.
-But at his best, he’s a top-shelf left tackle, and there aren’t many of those, if any, in the draft this year, and there’s a big dropoff after him on the veteran market.
-I wouldn’t be surprised if he gets $25 million per year.
+• The biggest domino on the market fell Saturday night, with the Baltimore Ravens locking down left tackle Ronnie Stanley.
+He got a three-year, $60 million deal, with $44 million of it fully guaranteed at signing.
+He’s 31.
+He missed 37 games between 2020 and ’23, before playing all 17 last year.
+And that he scored that sort of windfall despite all that shows the value of the position, and the dropoff to the next guy on the market.
+The Kansas City Chiefs, Washington Commanders and New England Patriots were all poised to make a play for him.
+And the belief was at least two teams were willing to go past $24 million per year to land Stanley, which shows both his market value, and that, since he took so much less, how badly he wanted to stay a Raven.

 • Philadelphia Eagles DT Milton Williams is poised to cash in off a great set of playoff games that ended in a Super Bowl championship.
-He isn’t for everyone, and there is some question on what he will look like when he doesn’t have some combination of Fletcher Cox, Jalen Carter and Jordan Davis in the rotation with him (that depth is part of why Philly hasn’t re-signed him).
+He isn’t for everyone—as a small-ish defensive tackle—and there is some question on what he will look like when he doesn’t have some combination of Fletcher Cox, Jalen Carter and Jordan Davis in the rotation with him (that depth is part of why Philly hasn’t re-signed him).
 But teams such as New England and the Arizona Cardinals could push his market past the $20 million mark.

 • There are a bunch of corners who’ll be in the $15 million range, and the New York Jets’ D.J.
 Reed is one to watch, who is rock solid, and can be a culture changer for some team—and even with seven years in the league, he’s still just 28.
 San Francisco’s Charvarius Ward, Minnesota’s Byron Murphy and Detroit’s Carlton Davis III should be in the ballpark of what Reed gets as well.